smartin015/continuousprint/README.md

 ## Configuration

 Make sure you have a method of clearning the bed automatically and have set the print bed clearing script or you'll end up messing the first print.

+## Print Count

+The number of times a gcode is to be printed can be specified.
+When the queue looped, this number will be equal to the relative quantities of each print.
+When the queue is not looped, this number will be equal to the number of times the gcode is printed.